Billionaire Profile

 Philanthropy

-Goldsbury is known for his philanthropic efforts, primarily through the Goldsbury Foundation, established in 1996.
-He has donated to numerous causes, including a $35 million donation to the Culinary Institute of America in San Antonio and a $20 million scholarship fund called El Sueño to support low-income students.
-He also donated $20 million to Christus Santa Rosa's Children's Hospital.
+Goldsbury is known for his significant philanthropic contributions.
+In 2007, he made a $35 million donation to the Culinary Institute of America to establish a campus in San Antonio.
+He also created a $20 million scholarship fund called El Sueño to support low-income students at the institute.

 Career Milestones